Refinitiv/refinitiv-ui/documents/src/pages/elements/datetime-picker.md

 ```
 ::

 For more advanced use cases, you can use `before-cell-render` event to get [CalendarCell](https://github.com/Refinitiv/refinitiv-ui/blob/v7/packages/elements/src/calendar/types.ts) to style your slotted cell.
 The event is fired before and every time each cell is rendered.
-From Calendar and to Calendar could be distinguished by their id: `calendar` and `calendar-to` respectively.
+To distinguish between "from" calendar and "to" calendar, check for their id: `calendar` and `calendar-to` respectively.

 The example below listens to `before-cell-render` event to query slot contents and uses state from `cell` to add CSS classes to the slot content.